tagtag

 What are non-economic damages?

-Non-economic claims relate to what’s known as “lost capacity of enjoyment of life,” meaning that somehow your life is different after your accident and you’ll be dealing with the effects for a very long time.
+Non-economic claims relate to what’s known as “lost capacity of enjoyment of life,” meaning that somehow your life is different after your accident, and you’ll be dealing with the effects for a long time.
 For example, it is important for your attorney to understand the things you enjoyed before your accident so that they can describe what you have lost.

-If you were able-bodied before your accident, and now you have a permanent injury that prevents you from performing these activities, this would constitute lost enjoyment of life.
+If you were able-bodied before your accident and now have a permanent injury that prevents you from performing these activities, this would constitute lost enjoyment of life.
 If you were previously a contractor, and now your back injury prevents you from picking up anything that weighs more than 10 pounds, this is a serious and permanent change to your daily life.
 You can receive economic funds to cover your medical bills, but you’ll never get back the joy of picking up your grandchild again.
-It’s these kinds of permanent, intangible losses that pain and suffering covers.
+It’s these kinds of permanent, intangible losses that pain and suffering cover.

 What is the statute of limitations to file a personal injury lawsuit?